⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Walmart Inc.

-The world's largest retailer, offering a vast array of general merchandise and groceries at everyday low prices through supercenters and online.
+The world's largest retailer, offering a vast assortment of products at everyday low prices through supercenters, discount stores, and a massive e-commerce presence.

 Costco Wholesale Corporation